invariant-labs/protocol/docs/docs/aleph_zero/project_structure.md

 ```

 ### Contracts
 Within this directory, we house our contract structures, collections, and associated logic.
 These components are pivotal in facilitating the seamless operation of our contract.
-Source code can be found

 #### Storage
 The "Storage" directory is home to the essential data structures utilized for contract storage.
 These structures are instrumental in securely and efficiently storing critical information within our contract.